 The two universities give the valley its energy.
 BYU's campus is beautiful to walk, with museums (the Museum of Paleontology and the Museum of Art are both free) and Division I sports, while UVU anchors Orem.
 Game days — especially BYU football in the fall — are an experience in themselves.

-24. Seven Peaks & summer water fun (Provo)
+24. Splash Summit & summer water fun (Provo)

-In summer, Seven Peaks Water Park in Provo is the go-to for families looking to cool off, with slides, pools, and a lazy river.
+In summer, Splash Summit in Provo — the water park that operated as Seven Peaks until 2020, and which many directories still list under the old name — is the go-to for families looking to cool off, with slides, pools, and a lazy river.
 Pair it with the valley's many free splash pads for a low-cost summer day.

 Seasonal & year-round highlights